aaronjridley/SpOCK/doc/LoadOptionsOverview.md

 The load_options() function contains substantial sections of code that have been commented out with no accompanying comments to indicate why this code is no longer included.

+## Section 2: The load_surface() Function

+### General Purpose of load_surface() Function
+The load_surface function, contained within the load_options.cpp file, is used to set surface options from a user-provided surface file.
+Surfaces worked with include the solar panel array and spacecraft face area.

+### Rough Order of Tasks Performed by load_surface() Function
+The tasks in the load_surface() function and the order in which they are performed are very similar to those detailed above for the load_options() function.

+### Unique Features of load_surface() Function
+There is at least one place in this function where comments by the original author explicity indicate that the user is meant to directly modify the source code by uncommenting a provided section in order to achieve a particular functionality.
+This is not good practice and a different method should be used in the rewrite.

+This function is considerably more succinct than load_options() and therefore will require fewer rewrites.

+## Section 3: The load_attitude() Function

+### General Purpose of load_attitude() Function
+The load_attitude() function, contained within the load_options.cpp file, is used to set aspects of spacecraft attitude.

+### Rough Order of Tasks Performed by load_attitude Function
+(1) The program attempts to allocate the required memory to store pitch, yaw, roll, etc. by using malloc()

+(2) Depending on the mode selected by the user, the program loads these variables into attributes of the OPTIONS struct

+(3) If the program fails to set aside sufficient memory, it prints a debug message and then terminates.

+### Unique Features of load_attitude() Function
+Memory allocation attempts are contained within each chunk of code corresponding to different settings of type of spacecraft pointing, etc. However, all of these mallocs are of the same size regardless of the pointing settings, so this does not need to happen every time and should be rewritten.